Flooring Price Comparison

 Best use: Basement, outdoor living space, kitchen, bathroom, anywhere underfloor heating will be installed

-Average price per sq ft: Materials and pro installation total $2-$6 for a simple polished concrete floor up to $8-$15 for complex artistic designs and colorations.
+Average concrete floor cost per sq ft: Materials and pro installation total $2-$6 for a simple polished concrete floor up to $8-$15 for complex artistic designs and colorations.

 Carpeting keeps your rooms cozier, cushions floors, and reduces noise.
 However, it can have an adverse effect on indoor air quality, so use caution if household members are allergy-prone; choose low pile and vacuum frequently with an HEPA filter.